Dr Jeanette HenniganIntegrative psychotherapist

 Are you, or someone you love, finding life difficult?

 - Are anxiety, low mood or other psychological, behavioural or relational issues getting in the way of living life to the full?

-I can offer a safe and confidential environment, either face to face or online, in which to express concerning thoughts and feelings, gain deeper insight into difficulties and take positive steps forward.
-I am an experienced Counsellor, Cognitive Behaviour Therapist, supervisor and Coaching Psychologist who is registered and accredited registered with BACP, BABCP and BPsS.
+- I can offer a safe and confidential environment, either face to face or online, in which to express concerning thoughts and feelings, gain deeper insight into difficulties and take positive steps forward.
+I am an experienced Counsellor, Cognitive Behaviour Therapist, Supervisor and Coaching Psychologist who is registered and accredited with BACP, BABCP and BPsS.
 I offer both short and long-term work in central London or online.
-I have worked with children, young people and adults for many years in organisations such as MIND, Cruse Bereavement Care, Samaritans, Primary & Secondary Schools, GP Surgery and various counselling agencies.
+I have worked in organisations such as MIND, Cruse Bereavement Care, Samaritans, Primary & Secondary Schools, GP Surgeries and various counselling agencies.

-Making the decision to attend a session with me is a positive step and can offer support beyond that available from family or friends.
+Making the decision to attend a session is a positive step and can offer support beyond that available from family or friends.
 My aim is to help you find better ways to understand yourself, or to bring about changes to help you manage the way you think or behave, to improve your mental, emotional and behavioural well-being.